farbod2015/javascript/Rapid ES6 Training.md

     let promise = doAsync();                // rejecting...
     ```

-* we can use `then` to do something, depending on the application being fulfilled or rejected. `then` takes two arguments:
+* we can use `then` to do something, depending on the `Promise` being fulfilled or rejected.

-  * a fulfilled function that is called when the promise is fulfilled
-  * a rejected function that is called when the promise is rejected
+* `then` takes up to two arguments: callback functions for the success and failure cases of the `Promise`

     ```javascript
     function doAsync() {